vanhoekd/MMM-SwissStationboard/README.md

 		config: {
 			stop: 'Bern', // Start train station
 			maximumEntries: 4, // Max departures displayed
-			minWalkingTime: 10 // Minimum time to get to the station }
+			minWalkingTime: 10, // Minimum time to get to the station
+			hideNotReachable: 0, //Will hide all the not reachable connections }
 	},
 ]